coreyja/coreyja.com/blog/make-the-change-easy/index.md

 ---

-A manta I’ve repeated for a while in my software career has been “Make the Change Easy, Then make the Easy Change”.
+A manta I’ve repeated for a while in my software career has been **Make the Change Easy, Then make the Easy Change**.

-This phrase is about adding new features or options to your code, but what it really gets at is the constant need to refactor your code to make them amendable to changes.
+This phrase is about adding new features to your code, but what it really gets at is the constant need to refactor your code to make it more amendable to the changes you want to make.

 When you go to add a new feature to your codebase, you are often faced with a decision: